BellaMay95/HalfWay/README.md

 4. Run `npm install` on both the root folder and the ./client folders

-4. Run `yarn dev` to start the local server (client is proxied over to the server side, so only one instance of the terminal shell is necessary)
+4. Run `npm run dev` to start the local server (client is proxied over to the server side, so only one instance of the terminal shell is necessary)

 5. Navigate to `localhost:3000` on your browser to view the site